 Demarest Lloyd State Park, Dartmouth, MA

 On the south coast of Massachusetts, Demarest Lloyd State Park is a quiet beach that offers a serene place to relax in the sand or play beach games with friends.
-Located on Buzzards Bay, the water stays shallow for a significant distance, making it perfect for splashing your feet and floating.
+Located on Buzzards Bay, the water stays shallow for a significant distance, making it perfect for splashing your feet and floating, and one of the best beaches in Massachusetts for families with kids.
 The shallow water is also suited to beachcombers, so be on the lookout for the perfect shell!
 As part of the Buzzard’s Bay estuary, Demarest Lloyd State Park is a mecca for seabirds and other wildlife.

 Race Point Beach, Provincetown, MA